 1. Use Rebates

 You may be surprised by this but tire manufacturers offer rebates ALL the time.
 A great way to get a nice deal on tires is to use these rebates.
 Tire Rack’s Rebate Page is updated often and has rebates for a variety of brands.
 You can also check your brand of tire’s company website for rebates as well.
-As an example, right now you can snag $60 off a purchase of four Goodyear or Dunlop tires.

 2. Shop Online